-Fire rated plasterboard goes through a special process that is different from the manufacture of standard plasterboard, where the aerated gypsum that makes up the core of the board is reinforced with glass fibre and other elements before being strongly sealed to the pink paper that sees many people refer to it as “pink plasterboard”.
+Fire-rated plasterboard goes through a special process that is different from the manufacture of standard plasterboard; its aerated gypsum core is reinforced with glass fibre and other elements before being strongly sealed to the pink paper that sees many people refer to it as “pink plasterboard”.

-The glass fibre and different additives added to the mix confer both strength and additional fire resistance to the finished boards, making them fire retardant.
-This is an important thing to note, as even fire resistant plasterboard can only contain and withstand fire for a relatively short time of 30 minutes, but it is hoped that with the use of fire and smoke alarm technology that this will buy enough time to evacuate residents or building users.
-This is why they are referred to as fire resistant boards rather than fireproof plasterboard.
+The glass fibres and different additives added to the mix confer both strength and additional fire resistance to the finished boards, making them fire retardant.
+This is an important thing to note, as even fire-resistant plasterboard can only contain and withstand fire for a relatively short time of 30 minutes, but it is hoped that the use of fire and smoke alarm technology will buy enough time to evacuate residents.
+This is why they are referred to as fire-resistant boards rather than fireproof plasterboard.

 In terms of size, all the sheets sold here at Materials Market are 2400mm x 1200mm, although 2700mm and 3000mm length sheets are available on request.
 The 12.5mm is available both in tapered edge and square edge, with tapered edge being more popular than square edge.

-The effectiveness of fire rated plasterboard is measured by the amount of time it protects from fire before burning.
-As it is not fire proof, merely fire resistant, pink plasterboard should not be relied on solely to prevent the spread of fire, but merely to halt it temporarily.
-Other products – such as insulation that is classed as A1 non-combustible – should be used in conjunction with fire resistant plasterboard to add additional fire protection.
+The effectiveness of fire-rated plasterboard is measured by the amount of time it resists fire before burning.
+As it is not fireproof, merely fire-resistant, pink plasterboard should not be relied on solely to prevent the spread of fire, but merely to halt it temporarily.
+Other products – such as insulation that is classed as A1 non-combustible – should be used in conjunction with fire-resistant plasterboard to add additional fire protection.

-It is important to consider all of the places that it may be useful to install fire rated plasterboard, especially in higher risk areas, so that the maximum level of fire safety can come as standard with the project you are working on.
+It is important to consider all of the places where it may be useful to install fire-rated plasterboard, especially in higher-risk areas, so that the maximum level of fire safety can come as standard with the project you are working on.

 It’s very important to measure and mark where the stud wall is behind the panels so that it is easier to affix the boards both flush and securely to the structure of the building.
 From there it is simply a case of positioning the boards as required and driving in the screws needed to keep the boards in place.